Komanawa-Solutions-Ltd/Z22031HAW_hawea-model/historical_investigation/README.rst

     * bore_513: 45 days
     * bore_515: 45 days
     * bore_butterfields: 71 days
 * Shifted lake levels in comparison to Bore 315 groundwater levels show a clear slope change when the shifted lake levels reach 332 m msl.
-This slope change is also evident in the second recovery, but is less clear. we suggest that the increases in groundwater levels while the shifted lake levels are below 332 m msl are due to other influences in the groundwater system.
+This slope change is also evident in the second recovery, but is less clear.
+We suggest that the increases in groundwater levels while the shifted lake levels are below 332 m msl are due to other influences in the groundwater system.
 This suggests that the critical level for disconnection between the groundwater and lake system is 332 m msl.
 Note that this is higher than the historical analysis suggests (329.6 m msl).
 * The simple smoothing model developed for bore G40/0415 is able to match the observed groundwater level response to lake level variations at the nearby historical Bore 315, but includes some bias.
-* The bespoke simple smoothing models do a good matching the groundwater elevations at the historical bores after 1979-03-01 (once Lake Hawea levels returned to their normal operational range).
+* The bespoke simple smoothing models do a good job matching the groundwater elevations at the historical bores after 1979-03-01 (once Lake Hawea levels returned to their normal operational range).
-* the bespoke simple smoothing model for bore 315 under estimates the groundwater elevation significantly during the first low lake period (1976-1977), but adequately matches the groundwater elevation during the second low lake period (1977-1979).
+* the bespoke simple smoothing model for bore 315 underestimates the groundwater elevation significantly during the first low lake period (1976-1977), but adequately matches the groundwater elevation during the second low lake period (1977-1979).
 In the first period the lake was below 332m msl for 7 months, and below 330m msl for 4 months.
 In the second low period the lake was below 332m for 5 months and below 330m msl for just over 3 weeks.
 The second low period is shorter than the fit model's smoothing period of 203 days (c.
 6 months), which explains why the simple smoothing model does not show deviation too far from the observed groundwater levels despite lake levels that obviously fell below the cutoff elevation.
 This analysis does not disagree with an cutoff level between 330 and 332 m msl.
-* the bespoke simple smoothing models at bores 515 and butterfields overestimate the groundwater elevation rather than underestimate as we would expect.
+* the bespoke simple smoothing models at bores 515 and Butterfields overestimate the groundwater elevation rather than underestimate as we would expect.
 This suggests that the discontinuity between the lake and the groundwater levels may be obscured by the smoothing of lake levels (e.g. via storage) and/or other processes.
-Therefore we disagree with the Ministry of Works conclusion that different elements of the system become disconnected from Lake Hawea at different lake levels.
+Therefore we disagree with the Ministry of Works and Development conclusion that different elements of the system become disconnected from Lake Hawea at different lake levels.
 That conclusion is not uniquely supported by the data and is conceptually/structurally difficult to explain.

 Model performance during Historic Low Lake levels
 ==================================================